 December 13th is the feast day of St. Lucy.
 St. Lucy was a virgin martyr during the earliest centuries of Christianity under its worst persecution at the hands of the Roman Empire, therefore making her one of the most glorious saints in heaven.

 She is of such renown that she is one of the saints mentioned by name in the Canon of the Mass, and one of only seven female saints listed.

-Lucia means “light” and so her feast day is associated with candles, torch lights, and even bonfires.
-Falling during the Advent season—and thus a long, dark winter—there have been many beautiful traditions associating this saint with the meaning of her name, her life, and her glorious position in heaven.
+Lucia means “light” and so her feast day is celebrated with candles, torch lights, and even bonfires.
+Falling during the Advent season—and thus a long, dark winter—there are many beautiful traditions associating this saint with the meaning of her name, the story of her life, and her glorious position in heaven.

-One simple way to incorporate a St. Lucy’s day sweet treat into your family is St. Lucy’s bread.
-Read one family’s fun and easy St. Lucy day tradition (perfect for young girls!) here and here.
-You can also read more about the fascinating and inspiring life of St. Lucy from a fabulous account written by one Catholic church who enjoys her at their patron saint here.
+To celebrate her feast you can also read more about the fascinating and inspiring life of St. Lucy from a fabulous account written by one Catholic parish who enjoys her at their patron saint, which you can find here.

 St. Lucy’s feast day is associated with so many wonderful Catholic traditions, hopefully you can incorporate them into your family or even into your parish each Advent season.
 If you have a St. Lucy Day tradition, please comment below and tell us about it!